Table of Contents

 For the diagnosis, a history that covers the symptoms and their time of onset, triggering factors and the presence of risk factors has to be explored first.
-In the physical examination, factors such as hypertension and obesity stand out, but auscultation can also detected an indication of heart disease.
+In the physical examination, factors such as hypertension and obesity stand out, but auscultation can also detect an indication of heart disease.

-In the laboratory, markers such as CK, CK-MB and troponins indicate myocardial damage, which, however, is not present in stable angina pectoris.
+In the laboratory, markers such as CK, CK-MB, and troponins indicate myocardial damage, which, however, is not present in stable angina pectoris.
 Furthermore, an ECG can be taken at rest, which often remains unchanged, even with severe coronary heart disease.
-A stress test typically shows a descending or horizontal ST depression of 0.1-0.2 mV.A holter monitor can be useful as well, if for example, the symptoms occur in everyday situations.
+A stress test typically shows a descending or horizontal ST depression of 0.1-0.2 mV.A holter monitor can be useful as well if for example, the symptoms occur in everyday situations.
 A transthoracic echocardiography can exclude other causes of angina, such as aortic stenosis, and wall motion abnormalities can give an indication of a myocardial infarction.